TeamTopologies/Team-Shape-Templates/miro/readme.md

 ![Screenshot of Exporting a Miro backup](Exporting%20a%20miro%20backup.png)

-The .rtb file is just a regular Zip file named.
-Using your preferred Zip tool, extract the files contained with the .rtb so that any individual changes to the .json files can be fully version controlled.
+The .rtb file is just a standard zip file.
+Using your preferred zip tool, extract the files into this folder.
+This allows any individual changes to the .json files to be fully version controlled.